KitKatCake/GitHome_2/README.md

 # GitHome_2
-Personal for Studying
-It is a simple example for you to  write a parrel programm.
+It is a simple example for you to teach you write a parrel programm.